A YTD correspondence for constant scalar curvature metrics: The main results

 We introduce invariants associated with $K^\beta$ and $\mathcal T$, using asymptotic slopes along $\{u^\mathcal T_t\}$:

 Here $J(u) = \frac{1}{V} \int_X u \omega^n - I(u)$ is the well known $J$ functional, that is known to be convex.

-Given that $\mathcal T$ is algebraic, it is natural to seek an interpretation of the associated invariants purely in algebraic terms.
+Given that $\mathcal T$ is algebraic, it is natural to seek for an interpretation of the associated invariants purely in algebraic terms.
 For instance, $J_{\mathcal T}$ admits such a description via certain intersection numbers attached to $\mathcal T$ \cite{PS08,BHJ17}.
-For $K^\beta_{\mathcal T}$, an explicit intersection-theoretic formula will be provided in a sequel \cite{DZ25b} (see formula \eqref{eq:K-T-beta_sequel}).
-In the present work we provide a more readily available divisorial threshold–type interpretation, in the spirit of delta and alpha invariants (see Corollary \ref{cor: Ent_beta_div_thresh}), already emphasizing the algebraic nature of $K^\beta_{\mathcal T}$.
+For $K^\beta_{\mathcal T}$, an explicit intersection-theoretic formula will be provided in Theorem \ref{thm: K_beta_intersection} below.
+In \S \ref{sec:slop-TC} we also provide a threshold type expression for $K^\beta_\cT$, that may open the door to new valuative criterions for K-stability, generalizing those in the Fano case \cite{Fuj19,FO18,BJ17,AZ20,Fano-3fold-book,Xubook}.

 Given $\beta>0$, we say that $(X,L)$ is \emph{uniformly $ K^\beta$-stable} if there exists $\gamma>0$ such that

 for all ample test configurations $\mathcal T$.

 The first main result of this paper is the following uniform YTD correspondence for cscK metrics.
 To our knowledge this is the first characterizing criterion with ample test configurations as test objects: